liyapaul24/Team_Project_Online_Retail/README.md

 1. Introduction
 2. Data Collection
-3. Data Cleaning
+3. Data Preparation
-4. Data Merging
+4. Data Analysis
 5. Summary of Findings - What country has highest revenue in the last years? - Carlos & Nicole
 7. Summary of Findings - How many unique customers per country in the last years? - Viktoriia & Liya
 8. [Video Links](#video-links)